 Certain statements included or incorporated by reference in this annual report constitute forward-looking statements within the meaning of applicable securities laws.
 All statements contained in this annual report that are not clearly historical in nature are forward-looking, and the words "anticipate", "believe", "continue", "expect", "estimate", "intend", "may", "plan", "will", "shall" and other similar expressions are generally intended to identify forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 All forward-looking statements are based on our beliefs and assumptions based on information available at the time the assumption was made.
 These forward-looking statements are not based on historical facts but on management's expectations regarding future growth, results of operations, performance, future capital and other expenditures (including the amount, nature and sources of funding thereof), competitive advantages, business prospects and opportunities.
 Forward-looking statements involve significant known and unknown risks, uncertainties, assumptions and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from those implied by forward-looking statements.
 These factors should be considered carefully and prospective investors should not place undue reliance on the forward-looking statements.
-Although the forward-looking statements contained in this annual report or incorporated by reference herein are based upon what management believes to be reasonable assumptions, there is no assurance that actual results will be consistent with these forward-looking statements are made as of the date of this annual report or as of the date specified in the documents incorporated by reference herein, as the case may be.
-Important factors that could cause such differences include, but are not limited to:
+Although the forward-looking statements contained in this annual report or incorporated by reference herein are based upon what management believes to be reasonable assumptions, there is no assurance that actual results will be consistent with these forward-looking statements.
+These forward-looking statements are made as of the date of this annual report or incorporated by reference herein are based upon what management believes to be reasonable assumptions, there is no assurance that actual results will be c